Jimexist/Jimexist.github.io/_posts/2017-03-19-how-i-discovered-the-cause-of-slowness-in-my-express-app.markdown

 From the screenshot I can tell that not all APIs are slow: the one where users log out and also the one showing current profile is reasonably fast.
 Also, judging from the dev logs that I printed out using [morgan](https://www.npmjs.com/package/morgan), for the slow APIs, their response time collected by Express is indeed showing a consistent level of slowness, (i.e. for the red flagged ones, you are seeing a roughly sum of latency of two requests above them, respectively).

 This actually rules out the possibility that the slowness comes from *connection*, rather than within Express.
 So my next step is to look at my Express app.
-(N.B. this is actually something worth ruling out first, and I personally suggest trying at one or two other tools rather than `mocha`, e.g. `curl` and even `nc` before moving on, because they almost always prove to be more reliable than the test code you wrote).
+(N.B. this is actually something worth ruling out first, and I personally suggest trying one or two other tools rather than `mocha`, e.g. `curl` and even `nc` before moving on, because they almost always prove to be more reliable than the test code you wrote).

 ## Inside Express